sjeruto/ARDC-Project/README.md

+# Tracking Transparency- ARDC Project
 This is a repository for ilab2 group project which is an exploratory research on the influence of lobbyist organisations in policy making in Australia.

-As part of the project, data was scraped from various websites.
-The scrapers were limited to NSW, SA, Queensland and Federal state and include;
+The aim of the project is to link different datasets together.

+## Project Description
+The repository contaains working web scrapers collected from various states (NSW, SA, Queensland and Federal state).
+These are
 1. LinkedIn Scraper
 2. Political donations scraper
 3. Lobbyist registers scrapers